kalyanamp/notes/bash.md

 BASH is a very useful language for anyone who has to deal with operations and application/system/cluster deployment.
-However unless you spend each day of your day job writting BASH, it is easy to forget some of the unusual differences of BASH with other languages.
+However unless you spend each day of your day job writing BASH, it is easy to forget some of the unusual differences of BASH with other languages.
 This list of gotchas is meant to be a reminder of constructs I tend to forget all the time when I have to revisit BASH after a while.